daniil0040/drugStoreDelivery/README.md

 -- Ability to cancel order which currently is in a pending status

 -- Ability to block user accounts by ADMIN

+-- Ability to create an order like a guest

+-- Autocomplite if user is loged in or ability login from cart